Skip to main content

 Project Status #

-The codebase is almost entirely hand-rolled; it relies on Jane Street’s OCaml stack throughout (Base, Core, ppx_jane) because I picked up the basics of the language by reading the book “Real World OCaml” ( my reading notes are here).
+The simulator (v0) is complete: JSON-driven scenarios, terminal-interactive harness, deterministic replay, colourised logging.
+The codebase is almost entirely hand-rolled; it relies on Jane Street’s OCaml stack throughout (Base, Core, ppx_jane) because I picked up the basics of the language by reading the book “Real World OCaml” ( my reading notes are here, also my first line of OCaml ever written is in the first commit for this project).

 ArtefactCurrent Status